zmek/health-data-science/nightingale/README.md

-# About this folder
+# About this project

-This folder contains files that can be used to analyse the data extracted from the UMotif app for White Swan's Nightingale project.
+This folder contains files that can be used to analyse symptom data recorded by sufferers of ankylosing spondylitis.
+They recorded their symptoms using the UMotif app which was whitelabelled for White Swan's [Nightingale project](https://whiteswan.org.uk/portfolio/nightingale-holistic-disease-monitoring/).
+A Consultant at the Royal National Hospital for Rheumatic Diseases wanted to understand how data from wearable devices could be utilised to better understand factors impacting the severity of different symptoms to improve and personalise treatment, thereby empowering ankylosing spondylitis patients to optimise self-management.

+I helped the Consultant analyse the data over a six month period during 2018.

+## Instructions for extracting the data

-Separately, you need to have access to an export of Nightingale data.
+The code here requires access to an export of UMotif data.
 Once you have that:

 - Unzip the data export from UMotif into a directory which is named "all-data yymmdd"" (where yymmdd is the date of the export)
 - Copy the files in this repo into that directory

-Note: currently the programmes read the directory name to find out what the export date is, thus it is important that you follow the naming convention mentioned above, or rewrite the code.
+Note: currently the programmes read the directory name to find out what the export date is, thus it is important to follow the naming convention mentioned above, or rewrite the code.

-# About the symptoms recorded by UMotif
+## About the symptoms recorded by UMotif

 In this repo, the file called "symptom_labels.csv"" gives you the numeric code for each symptom recorded by the app, and the text that the user sees.
 This text is translated into a numeric value from 1 to 5.